proknx/smarty-vox/Smarty-Vox & realKNX v1.md

 The IP and MAC address of ZNG100 will be displayed.

+**Method 2:**
-**Method 2:** Use Fing or similar app from your mobile device, look for vendor "AzureWave Technology" In the address bar of browser, input the local IP of the Gateway.
-In the login page, enter the default username and password : “admin”.
+Use Fing or similar app from your mobile device, look for vendor "AzureWave Technology" In the address bar of browser, input the local IP of the Gateway.

+In a browser, oOpen the IP address in a browser
+In the login
+page, enter the default username and password : “admin”.

 # Step 2: Pairing of microphones